vulnmaster/Zen-and-the-Art-of-Knowledge-Graphs/readme.md

 • Coverage of all investigative phases and entities
 • Correct, consistent ontology usage
 • Readability of the graph (can another team query it and understand the story?)

+**Scoring Checklist** (aim for 100 points):
+- [ ] Covers all phases (hotline, intake, operation, forensics, presentation) – 20 points
+- [ ] Uses at least one class/property from UCO, CASE, and CAC – 20 points
+- [ ] Graph supports 3+ SPARQL queries (e.g., "List forensic tools" – see examples in `/Example/example_SPARQL_queries/`) – 20 points
+- [ ] Passes SHACL validation with no errors – 20 points
+- [ ] Includes a custom "flag" (e.g., a hashed value modeled in the graph) – 20 points (bonus for creativity)

 ### 5  Background References
 #### Unified Cyber Ontology (UCO)